JosephSCH0157/Creator-s-Forge/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "✨ Feature request"
-about: Suggest an idea to improve Creator’s Forge
+about: Suggest an idea to improve Podcaster’s Forge
 labels: enhancement, needs-triage
 ---